CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

 ## Configure VictorOps

+### Request access to VictorOps

 1. Request access to the following VictorOps

    > https://portal.victorops.com/client/bcda

 1. When you receive an email invitation, click the link in the email to create a username and password for VictorOps

+### Bookmark important VictorOps URLs

+1. Open Chrome

-1. You may want to create the following bookmarks for VictorOps
+1. Add the following bookmarks for VictorOps

    *CMS Gov VictorOps:*